-The doctor centers the area to be tested in the window of a paddle that compresses your breast, and he takes mammogram films to guide him.
+The doctor centers the area to be tested in the window of a paddle that compresses your breast, and they take mammogram films to guide them.

 You’ll lie on your stomach on a specially designed exam table.
 It’s raised, and an opening in it allows doctors to do the biopsy from below the table.
 If for any reason you’re unable to lie on your stomach, this procedure can also be done with you sitting upright in a chair.